GRESB/api-docs/source/includes/_energy-ratings.md

 Previously, participants could submit only one energy rating per asset.
 As per the 2024 Standard Changes, asset data entry form will be accomodating the submission of **multiple energy ratings per asset**, facilitating more accurate reporting especially meant for residential units.

-Unlike the previous structure where energy ratings were reported under the objects "energy_rating_id" and "energy_rating_size" in the annual_data array, they will now be nencapsulated within their own array, similar to Building Certifications.
+Unlike the previous structure where energy ratings were reported under the objects "energy_rating_id" and "energy_rating_size" in the annual_data array, they will now be nencapsulated within their own array, outside the `annual_data`, similar to Building Certifications.

 To add an energy rating to an asset, send a request to `/entities/{entity_id}/assets/{asset_id}` using PATCH method.
-Energy ratings are posted annually as outlined in the data dictionary.
+Energy ratings are no longer posted annually as outlined in the data dictionary.
 Each energy rating has to have an ID and a size specified in order to be valid.

 New format of the payload is exemplified with the sample JSON on the side: